-Education is constantly evolving; whether your interests lie in primary, secondary or higher education, we have provided a selection of interesting and original dissertation topics to get you thinking about yours.
+Education is a constantly evolving field; it is now undergoing considerable changes in the aftermath of the Coronavirus crisis.
+Whether your interests lie in primary, secondary or higher education, we have provided a selection of interesting and original dissertation topics to get you thinking about yours.
 It’s important that your dissertation topic adds to existing studies and research in your chosen field, whilst staying focused in order to compose your aims and objectives with clarity.
 The topics that we have created cover a wide range of different areas within the discipline of education to show you how versatile the topic can be.
 Each of these topics will allow you to produce an original yet manageable dissertation that is relevant today and help you narrow down your ideas to a specific topic:

 - Pre-school Education Dissertation Topics